 Unlike professional boxing (pro-boxing) there is only one world organization for Amateur Boxing, better known as Olympic boxing, and that is AIBA (Association Internationale de Boxe Amateur). under the chairmanship of Edwin Baas, the country of Curacao received membership of the AIBA with CuraBox.

-In the photo compilation below Baas in Panama for the AIBA forum of the American confederation (January 2020) with, among others, AIBA interim president Dr Mohamed Moustahsane (Morocco), Executive Committee Member Mr Umar Kremlev (Russia), Remie Burke (Surinaamse Boxbond), Steve Ninvalle (Guyana).
-And also Baas in St. Lucia (May 2019) @ the ITO (International Technical Official) course led by Angel Villarreal (USA) with particpation of Curacao, St. Lucia, Barbados, Bahamas, Jamaica, Guyana, Dominica, Trinidad & Tobago, Bermuda and Cayman Islands.
-This program aims to ensure that all officials are knowledgeable about the rules, that they can make the right decisions and maintain fair play and neutrality for the benefit of all competitors.
+In the photo compilation below Baas in Panama for the AIBA forum of the American confederation (January 2020) with, among others, AIBA interim president (till December 12 2020) Mohamed Moustahsane (Morocco), AIBA president (from December 12 2020 till now) Mr Umar Kremlev (Russia), Remie Burke (Suriname), Steve Ninvalle (Guyana).
+And also Baas in St. Lucia (May 2019) @ the ITO (International Technical Official) course led by Angel Villarreal (USA) with participation of Curacao, St. Lucia, Barbados, Bahamas, Jamaica, Guyana, Dominica, Trinidad & Tobago, Bermuda and Cayman Islands.